vecin2/em_automation/README.md

 ![img](https://raw.githubusercontent.com/vecin2/em_automation/master/docs/example.gif)
 # sqltask - an sql generator for EM projects
 sqltask is command line application that helps users generating SQL scripts.
-User create each SQL s as templates script is created as a template,  then sqltask parses the template variables variables and it prompts them to the user.
+Users create a template for each SQL script,  then sqltask parses the template variables variables and it prompts them to the user.
-Finally the values entered are used to render the template generating a final SQL script, which is then send to the corresponding output.
+After he the values entered are used to render the template generating a final SQL script, which is then send to the corresponding output.

 Templates are written using [jinja templates syntax](http://jinja.pocoo.org/)  and they should be designed in a way that they provide enough information to users when filling the values, and they minimize user interactions and avoid asking for values that could be computed.